otype/chef/python/README.md

 Description
 ===========

 Installs and configures Python.
-Also includes LWRPs for managing cookbooks.python packages with `pip` and `virtualenv` isolated Python environments.
+Also includes LWRPs for managing python packages with `pip` and `virtualenv` isolated Python environments.

 Requirements
 ============